 with egg mass

 |Maximum size: 20 mm.

-longitudinal lines on a light cream to peach notum that may be variably
+longitudinal lines on its light cream to peach notum.
+The notum may be

 with blue-black.
 A deep blue or violet line encircles the mantle margin